Snoring & Sleep Apnea Treatments in Rockwall, Forney & Wylie

 How is sleep apnea treated?

-To evaluate a patient for sleep apnea, the ENT doctors at Lakeside Allergy ENT may recommend a sleep study (also known as a sleep test).
+To evaluate a patient for sleep apnea, the board-certified sleep apnea doctors and sleep specialists at Lakeside Allergy ENT may recommend a sleep study (also known as a sleep test) to first diagnose your condition.
 Depending on the severity of your sleep apnea, the sleep specialist may recommend treatments ranging from simple lifestyle changes, sleep devices, minimally invasive procedures or even sleep apnea and snoring surgery, when the condition is severe.

 Simple lifestyle changes may be effective at improving sleep apnea and snoring symptoms.
 These changes may include: